 Sharing is for scale, not virality

-The motivation needed to push your customers to click the button is down to the content you provide them with.
-Some great suggestions from Dan Bosomworth @SmartInsights are below
+The motivation needed to push your customers to click the share button is down to the content you provide them with.
+Some great suggestions from Dan Bosomworth @SmartInsights are below”

-Solve problems – buyers (B2C and B2B) are doing more research than ever online – recognise their needs over your need to ‘go viral’, help them make decisions relating to your product
+Buyers (B2C and B2B) are doing more research than ever online, so recognise their needs over your need to ‘go viral’.
+Help them make decisions relating to your product.

-Entertain – we all enjoy a laugh now and then, think about inspiring, educating and entertaining where you can
+We all enjoy a laugh now and then.
+Think about inspiring, educating and entertaining where you can.

-May favourite blog is BikeSnobNYC, not much to do with cycling but funny and if he told me to put my hand in the fire, I would probably give it a go!
+Our favourite blog is BikeSnobNYC.
+There’s not much to do with cycling, but it’s funny and if the writer told me to put my hand in the fire, I would probably give it a go!

 For more tip on how to create great content, why not take a look at our article 5 ways to write an attention-grabbing headline.